Quantum Coulomb glass on the Bethe lattice: Discussion

 The understanding and solution of the mean field Coulomb glass model, Eq.~\eqref{eq:Ham}, is just a first step in constructing a mean field theory of the real Coulomb glass.
 In fact, it is quite unclear, how one could incorporate localization and long-ranged interactions at the same time in a mean field model.
 To have an Anderson-localized phase, one should impose a finite coordination number, $z$, and thereby exclude the presence of infinite number of nearest neighbors.
-Of course, similarly to dynamical mean field theory (DMFT) and the coherent potential approximation (CPA), one could use the present scheme as a \emph{local approximation} to describe the glassy phase transition in a finite dimensional system~\cite{Muller}.
+This challenging problem can be studied via an extended dynamical mean field theory (EDMFT) approach~\cite{EDMFT_PhysRevB.66.045117} and a coherent potential approximation (CPA), allowing to use the present scheme as a \emph{local approximation} to describe the glassy phase transition in a finite dimensional system~\cite{Muller}.
+Alternatively, Anderson localization can also be captured by combining DMFT arguments with a typical medium theory (TMT) scheme~\cite{TMT_Dobrosavljevi__2003}.

 Another open question is that of glassy dynamics.
 Global charge response should reflect the emergence of a glassy phase through anomalously slow response and a broad distribution of scales~\cite{OregImry_review,Pollak2002}.
 It remains an open question, how the present approach is able to explain this behavior.
 Finally, spin degrees of freedom have been completely neglected in this work.
 The role of Mott-Anderson physics and spontaneous spin formation should be further explored and elucidated.